cloudflare/terraform-provider-cloudflare/website/docs/r/teams_account.html.markdown

 ## Import

-Since a Teams account does not have a unique resource ID, configuration can be imported using a composite ID formed with the account ID and a random ID to satisfy the Terraform syntax.
+Since a Teams account does not have a unique resource ID, configuration can be imported using the account ID.

 ```
-$ terraform import cloudflare_teams_account.main cb029e245cfdd66dc8d2e570d5dd3322/anything
+$ terraform import cloudflare_teams_account.example cb029e245cfdd66dc8d2e570d5dd3322
 ```